Amgen to buy Celgene's psoriasis drug Otezla for $13.4 billion in cash

-(Reuters) - Amgen Inc AMGN said on Monday it would buy Celgene Corp’s (CELG.O) psoriasis drug Otezla for $13.4 billion in cash, clearing the way for Bristol-Myers Squibb (BMY.N) to go ahead with its $74 billion deal for Celgene.
+(Reuters) - Amgen Inc said on Monday it would buy Celgene Corp’s psoriasis drug Otezla for $13.4 billion in cash, clearing the way for Bristol-Myers Squibb to go ahead with its $74 billion deal for Celgene.

+Bristol-Myers now expects the Celgene deal to close by 2019 end, pushing Celgene’s shares up 3% before the opening bell.
+Amgen shares, however, fell as some investors worried that the company was shelling out more-than-expected for the drug.

 The deal for Otezla and certain related assets and liabilities is valued at $11.2 billion, net of the present value of $2.2 billion in future cash tax benefits.